 Private transfer from Madrid to Léon on arrival/hotel check-in assistance.

 Private van support: logistical support will be available during the entire route.
 The van is there in support of pilgrims in transit and to cover any other needs that might arise along the Way.

 Luggage transfer to accommodations.

-Welcome and Farewell dinner (8 dinners, 1 lunch included)
+Welcome and Farewell dinner (8 dinners and 1 lunch included)

-Breakfasts, dinners and one Lunch include: water, coffee & wine (D only)
+Breakfasts and dinners and one lunch include: water, coffee & wine included (D only)

 3 dinners on your own to explore the local cuisine